monkey-jsun/eroas/README.md

 - The system image is an unmutable ISO image, resistent to all persistent attacks.
     - No root user or sudoer in the whole system!
     - Persistent partition is mounted for /home (user data) only
-- Data partition is password-protected crypto file system
+- Electrum data files are stored in a password-protected crypto file system
 - Support fingerprint-protected secure drive for additional security
 - Strict firewall enforcement
 - Use Tor for additional privacy and security